ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 - controls the operation of the ALU, memory and input/output devices, telling them how to respond to the program instructions.
 3. Registers are high-speed storage areas in the CPU.
 Whenever data is processed, it must first be stored in a register.

+In addition to these components CPUs have an internal memory system called a CPU cache.
+The processor cache is a bank of extremely fast memory that facilitates efficient communication with the main memory.

 ## 9. Graphics Processing Unit (GPU)
 Graphics processing units have become one of the most important types of computing technology today.
 GPU development had predominantly been driven by the gaming industry, and GPUs are best known for their capabilities in video rendering.
 GPUs were originally developed to accelerate specific 3D rendering tasks.
 Over time, these fixed-function engines became more programmable and more flexible.
 While graphics processing remains their principal function, GPUs have evolved to become more general-purpose parallel processors.
 Today they are handling a growing range of scientific and engineering applications in areas such as machine learning, particle and fluid simulations, drug design, and electronic structure calculations.

 Although most modern CPUs are equipped with integrated GPUs, the performance of these GPUs as compared to discrete GPUs is much lower.

 The main difference between CPU and GPU is that a CPU is designed to handle a wide-range of tasks quickly (as measured by CPU clock speed), but are limited in the number of tasks that can be running concurrently.
+By design CPUs are more suitable for serial instruction processing.
 The CPU focuses its small number of cores on individual tasks and on getting things done quickly.

-GPUs consist of thousands of smaller and more specialized processing units (cores).
+GPUs consist of thousands of smaller, less powerful and more specialized processing units (cores).
 By working together, the cores deliver massive performance when a processing task can be divided up and processed across many cores.
 For example, when images are processed, they are divided into small blocks and each processing core works on a small part of the image.

 Nvidia calls its parallel processing platform Compute Unified Device Architecture (CUDA).
 CUDA cores are the processing units inside an Nvidia GPU just like AMD’s Stream Processors.
 It might be helpful to consider an example to understand how CUDA cores help to accelerate computing.
 The processor can be compared to a water tank in the sense that it holds data to be processed.
 The job of emptying the tank will require you to use pipes.
 You will be able to empty the tank faster if you connect more pipes.
 CUDA cores act as if they are pipes connected to the processor.
 With a larger number of CUDA cores, processing can be done at a much faster rate due to the fact that this can be done in parallel.